On superconvergence of Runge-Kutta convolution quadrature for the wave equation: Model Problem and Notation

 The extension to operator valued functions $K$ is straight forward.
+In practice, we only consider evaluating $K(\dd) g$ at the discrete time steps $t_j:=j\,k$.

-We make the following assumptions on the Runge-Kutta method, slightly stronger than~\cite{BLM11}. \begin{assumption} \begin{enumerate}[(i)] \item The Runge-Kutta method is A-stable with (classical) order $p\geq 1$ and stage order $q\leq p$. \item The stability function $R(z):=1+z \rkb^T(\id - z \rkA)^{-1} \ones$ satisfies $\abs{R(\ii t)}<1$ for $0\neq t \in \R$. \item The Runge-Kutta coefficient matrix $\rkA$ is invertible. \item The method is stiffly accurate, i.e. $\rkb^T \rkA^{-1}=(0,\dots,0,1)$. \end{enumerate} \end{assumption} \begin{remark} Assumption~\ref{ass:RK_method} is satisfied by the Radau IIA and Lobatto IIIC methods, see~\cite{hairer_wanner_2}.
+We make the following assumptions on the Runge-Kutta method, slightly stronger than~\cite{BLM11}. \begin{assumption} \begin{enumerate}[(i)] \item The Runge-Kutta method is A-stable with (classical) order $p\geq 1$ and stage order $q\leq p$. \item The stability function $R(z):=1+z \rkb^T(\id - z \rkA)^{-1} \ones$ satisfies $\abs{R(\ii t)}<1$ for $0\neq t \in \R$. \item The Runge-Kutta coefficient matrix $\rkA$ is invertible. \item The method is stiffly accurate, i.e., $\rkb^T \rkA^{-1}=(0,\dots,0,1)$. \end{enumerate} \end{assumption} \begin{remark} Assumption~\ref{ass:RK_method} is satisfied by the Radau IIA and Lobatto IIIC methods, see~\cite{hairer_wanner_2}.
 Also note that the order conditions imply that $c_{m}=1$ for such methods. \eremk \end{remark}

-Our analysis will employ the following result on Runge-Kutta convolution quadrature using Laplace domain estimates: \begin{proposition}[{\cite[Theorem 3]{BLM11}}] \pushQED{ } Assume that $K$ is holomorphic in the half plane $\Re(s) > \sigma_0 >0$, and that there exist $\mu_1,\mu_2 \in \R$ such that $K(s)$ satisfies the following bounds for all $\delta>0$:
+Our analysis will employ the following result on RK-CQ using Laplace domain estimates: \begin{proposition}[{\cite[Thm.~{3}]{BLM11}}] Assume that $K$ is holomorphic in the half plane $\Re(s) > \sigma_0 >0$ and that there exist $\mu_1,\mu_2 \in \R$ such that $K(s)$ satisfies the following bounds for all $\delta>0$:

 Assume that the Runge-Kutta method satisfies Assumption~\ref{ass:RK_method}.
 Let $r > \max\big(p+\mu_1,p,q+1\big)$ and $g \in C^{r}([0,T])$ satisfy $g(0)=\dot{g}(0)=\dots g^{(r-1)}(0)=0$.
 Then there exists $\bar{k} >0$ such that for $0<k<\bar{k}$,